 - Work independently through a problem set on an advanced STEM topic usually not encountered until college or even graduate school.

-- Write a blog post about the topic learned in the problem set.
+- Prepare and deliver a presentation about the topic learned in the problem set.
 Read blog posts from past Girls Talk Math campers.

 - Research the life and work of a scientist from a marginalized group whose scientific contributions are related to the problem set topic.